 LostPetResearch.com has seen many pets go missing over the years.

-Coyotes are opportunistic predators, and if your dog or cat is outside alone, coyotes will only see your beloved pet as prey.
+Coyotes are opportunistic predators, and if your dog or cat is outside alone, coyotes could see your beloved pet as prey.
 Coyotes have been known to attack medium-sized and large dogs, especially at night or during dawn and dusk.

 Canva